toniwillberg/liisabotti/README.md

 The bot joined IRC channels where it was invited and listened to conversations of channel participants.
 It was also able to have private chats with other IRC users.

+**History of AI and purpose of this repository**

+This project has been made public to preserve a piece of IRC history and also to showcase an early days implementation of something that nowadays (in 2023) could be called artificial intelligence (AI).
+ChatGPT is currently massively popular, but in principle it is just a massively scaled and distributed version of what _Liisabotti_ was in 2000.

+**Source code**

+The original source code is uploaded to this repository only as images in PDF format.
+The author discourages anyone to run the bot in public IRC networks.
+Additionally, the core module Net::IRC was discontinued in 2004 and the bot is not directly compatible with other IRC libraries.

 The bot was written in Perl 5.6 and used the following libraries:
 - Net::IRC
 - DB_File